Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_08_audio_transcriptions/guide.en-gb.md

 **Speech to Text** is a powerful feature that enables the conversion of spoken language into written text.

-The Speech to Text endpoints on AI Endpoints allow you to easily integrate this technology into your applications, enabling you to transcribe audio files with high accuracy.
-Our endpoints support various audio formats and provide flexible configuration options to suit your specific use cases.
+The Speech to Text APIs on AI Endpoints allow you to easily integrate this technology into your applications, enabling you to transcribe audio files with high accuracy.
+Our endpoints support various [audio formats](#parameters-overview) and provide flexible configuration options to suit your specific use cases.

 ## Objective